Ian Rush: Juventus: 1987–1988

 After just one season at the Stadio Comunale, he returned to Anfield, rejoining Liverpool for £2.7m on 18 August 1988 – a record signing for an English club at the time, which remained unbroken for three years.
 It was the third time that summer that the national transfer record had been broken.
-The news of Rush's imminent return was given to Liverpool fans before they journeyed south to London for yet another Charity Shield match.
-Before the game started, they were in full voice.
-However, this time they had a new song: "Rushie is back, Rushie is back".
-Although the Liverpool team of 1987–88 had played some outstanding football, such was Rush's stature amongst the Anfield faithful, they were pleased to see him return to the club.

 Rush's departure from Liverpool had sparked the acquisition of new strikers John Aldridge (whose physical resemblance to Rush was often remarked upon) and Peter Beardsley, and on his return to the Liverpool side he was partnered alongside these players to form a 4–3–3 formation.
 Rush's former strike partner Kenny Dalglish (who had been appointed player-manager in 1985) was still registered as a player but by then he was in his 37th year and rarely played in the first team, retiring completely in 1990.
 Rush published a diary of his frustrating time in Italy titled My Italian Diary, 1989.
 In it, he reflected on his struggles to integrate himself in the dressing room at Juventus and adapt to the Italian style of play.